 Help for Displayator and the Displayable Creator

-- Sample Displayable(s).
+- Sample Displayables

-- Create your own Displayable.
+- Create your own Displayables

 - Get a Displayable into your Displayator app:

-- Acknowledgement
+- Acknowledgments

-- People
+- Peoples

-What is a Displayable.
+What is a Displayable

 A Displayable is a transformed copy of an image so that it can be seen in full resolution on an iPad, iPhone or iPod Touch.
 You can create this transformed copy with the free “Displayable Creator” application running on a computer.